universityofadelaide/shepherd/README.md

 UA Site Manager
 ===============

-The University of Adelaide Site Manager.
-Provides an administration UI for provisioning web sites and managing user access.
+The University of Adelaide Site Manager provides an administration UI for provisioning web sites and managing user access.

 ## Requirements